An Analysis of Bankruptcy and Restructuring in the United States

 At the beginning of 2020, the U.S. economy was strong.
 Yet, as the COVID-19 pandemic hit, businesses were called to make concessions to reduce costs and remain viable.
 Decreased revenue and profitability were the primary concerns for the majority of organizations, especially those in consumer-facing industries like retail, dining, travel, entertainment and healthcare — leading to many in-court restructurings.
 As the country begins to emerge from pandemic-related shutdowns, consumer demand for these services will gradually increase.

-Huron experts John DiDonato and Agatha Serda contributed to a Q&A piece in Financier Worldwide related to bankruptcy and restructuring in the United States, answering questions like:
+Huron expert, John DiDonato, contributed to a Q&A piece in Financier Worldwide related to bankruptcy and restructuring in the United States, answering questions like:

 - How would you describe the impact of COVID-19 on corporate bankruptcies and insolvencies in the U.S. over the last 12-18 months?